openforis/sepal-doc/docs/source/modules/dwn/sdg_indicator.rst

 What is land degradation?
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-The United Nations Convention to Combat Desertification (UNCCD) defines land degradation as "*the reduction or loss of the biological or economic productivity and complexity of rain-fed cropland, irrigated cropland, or range, pasture, forest, and woodlands resulting from a combination of pressures, including land use and management practises*" ([`UNCCD, 1994, Article
+The United Nations Convention to Combat Desertification (UNCCD) defines land degradation as "the reduction or loss of the biological or economic productivity and complexity of rain-fed cropland, irrigated cropland, or range, pasture, forest, and woodlands resulting from a combination of pressures, including land use and management practises" ([`UNCCD, 1994, Article
 1] <https://www.unccd.int/sites/default/files/relevant-links/2017-01/UNCCD_Convention_ENG_0.pdf>`__).
 This definition was adopted for SDG Indicator 15.3.1.

 UNCCD Good practice guidelines